 Employers with trainees who started before 1 November, but who wish to transfer over to the new admission regulations, allowing trainees to apply for admission between months three and 11 of their traineeship, will also need to designate a training manager.

 What is a training manager?

-They’re the named point of contact for the Law Society for all trainees at the training unit.
+They’re the named point of contact for us for all trainees at the training unit.
 They need to ensure compliance with the regulations and will make sure that all trainees at the training unit receive adequate training and proper supervision.

 Training managers are also responsible for certifying that trainees are fit and proper people to be admitted and to have their traineeships discharged.
-They can also make some decisions on behalf of their organisations which previously had to be authorised by the Law Society.
+They can also make some decisions on behalf of their organisations which previously had to be authorised by us.

 What can a training manager authorise?

 Secondments, the number of trainees a training unit employs and reductions and extensions of up to six months to training contracts (trainees must consent to reductions).
-All decisions must be reported to the Law Society within 14 days and training managers must comply with the published guidance.
+All decisions must be reported to us within 14 days and training managers must comply with the published guidance.